 - 1. A description of how the project has advanced the goals of the selected area(s) of focus - 2.
 An account of how the project achieved the specific objectives outlined in the application, including the relevant measures and data collected - 3.
 An explanation of how the project's outcomes will be sustained over time - 4.
 A description of the participation of both host and international partners, as well as any cooperating organizations associated with the grant - 5.
 The report should also include a detailed account of spending for the project and project account bank statements.
+Sponsors must explain any budget variances in the final report.
 Additionally, the Foundation may request that sponsors submit receipts in support of the report.
-Scholars and vocational training teams must provide receipts to their sponsors for expenses of US\$75 and up.